 Drew’s first short term mission was to Mexico when he was 14 years old.
 He then travelled with YWAM to Haiti on one of the Mercy Ships and turned 15 years old the day his team arrived.
 His heart for missions led him to serve with Engineering Ministries International (EMI) in Bangladesh after graduating from Texas A&M University with a Civil Engineering degree.

 Drew now has his Professional Engineering license and has worked as a civil and petroleum engineer in many parts of the United States.
-He most recently opened an office in Houston for a UK based firm providing inspection services to the oil and gas, nuclear, and biotech manufacturing industries.
+He most recently opened his own company providing advanced NDE tools and inspection services to the oil and gas, nuclear, and biotech manufacturing industries.

 The ministry of Lulwanda Children’s Home is impacting the direct needs (both physical and spiritual) of the orphans who enter through its gates.
 After being asked to serve on the board and prayerfully considering it, he hopes to continue to help serve the needs of the orphans who are currently there and the ones that will come in the future.
 Drew was elected on to the board of directors in November 2017